 Ah, I don't get too many questions about swimming pools, so let's jump right in.
 I mean, let's try to help you to get the job done.
 Sorry, I couldn't resist.

 If you've decided that you want to have a pool, then why sit out a season while you save for it?
-If you can get the pool installed and have it running this season, that's what I'd recommend.
+If you can get the pool installed and have it available this season, that's what I'd recommend.

 Saving over the next year

 By your estimate, you can save the money over a year's time, so you can pay off the loan with only a year's interest expense.
-If pool prices rise by more than the interest expense over the following year, you've lost both a season in the pool and the savings.
+If pool prices jump by more than the interest expense over the following year, you've lost both a season in the pool and the savings.